helium/HIP/HIP-xxx - Amend HIP-84 SP Hex Boosting.md

 HIP-84 Service Provider Hex Boosting as it is written, provides to much unilateral control over where rewards are distributed to any service provider at the expense of the network PoC distribution pool.
 If a service provider decides to hex boost all of Miami, the rewards distributed on behalf of the network is disproportionate to the amount burned and disincentivizes the remaining nationwide deployments on the network for the sole purpose of that service provider, ultimately dictating areas where majority of rewards should go.
 While this author understands that the first service provider on the network is key to the networks success for future service providers to join, it should not be at the detriment of the network's natural expansion nationwide into other cities, and internationally.
 With this in mind, there are also a few other amendments in this HIP that will also benefit the Service Provider in regards to HIP-84.
+One of which is changing the minium boost time to 3 months, and the other is staking the hotspot to a boosted hex location for a period of time after in order to receive the boosted rewards.

 ## Prior Related HIPs